john-kheir/ovcdoc_public/GridPortal/StatusOverview/StatusOverview.md

 This is obviously unwanted, and as part of automatic healthchecks, "orphane" virtual machines will get removed.

-In order to manually remove "orphane" virtual machines use the following commands at the command prompt:
+In order to manually remove "orphane" virtual machines use the following commands at the commandline of the physical machine where the orphane virtual machine exists:

 ````shell
 vm="vm-8"